rdnajac/cbmf/docs/README.md

 ## Code Style

-Note to self: stop agonizing over stylistic details and use `prettier` to automatically and consistently format markdown and html files.
+Use `prettier` to automatically and consistently format markdown and html files.

 ```sh
 prettier --write **/*.md **/*.html